rwsenser/I2CtGPS/readme.md

 processing this extra file.
 If you are using an UNO, please create an ARDUINO directory for GPStesterUNO and move GPStesterUNO.ino to this new directory.

-This interface has been sucessfully tested with several hobby-grade GPS boards and serveral I2C clients.
+This interface has been sucessfully tested with several hobby-grade GPS boards and several I2C clients.